vxna/mini-html-webpack-template/README.md

 # @vxna/mini-html-webpack-template

-Minimum viable template for [mini-html-webpack-plugin](https://github.com/bebraw/mini-html-webpack-plugin), that extends default features with html minification and useful subset of options
+Template for [mini-html-webpack-plugin](https://github.com/bebraw/mini-html-webpack-plugin), that extends default features with html minification and useful subset of options

 ## Warning